Gry0u/Enron_Fraud_Project/README.md

 ==============

 Includes:
-- helper/starter codes in [tools](./tools)
+- helper/starter codes provided by Udacity in [tools](./tools)
-- [Final project](./final_project) about the Enron Fraud and creating a classifier to find person of interests:
+- [final project](./final_project) about the Enron Fraud and creating a classifier to find person of interests:
   - [Report](./final_project/Report.md)